-Regulations are issued at both the federal and the provincial levels by government agencies or by government officials, under authority delegated to them by enabling legislation.
-Canadian regulations are know as statutory orders and regulations (S.O.R.).
+Canadians use the term statutory orders and regulations, often abbreviated as SORs, to describe what are known as administrative regulations in the U.S. SORs are issued at both the federal and the provincial levels by government agencies or by government officials, under authority delegated to them by enabling legislation.

 The Georgetown Law Library does not collect Canadian regulations in print.
-However, they are readily accessible online from federal and provincial websites, from the Canadian Legal Information Institute (CanLII), and on subscription research platforms, such as Lexis and Westlaw (Georgetown Law Only).
+However, they are readily accessible online from federal and provincial websites, from the Canadian Legal Information Institute (CanLII), and on subscription research platforms, such as Lexis and Westlaw.

 - Consolidated Regulations (official site).